adrissh/server-observability-nodehook/README.md

 ```
 ### 🔧 Configuration Files

-You can find example configuration files in the `/config` directory:
+All main configuration files are organized into dedicated subfolders inside the `/config` directory:

+- `/config/prometheus/`
-- `prometheus.yml`: Prometheus scrape config and alert rules
+  Contains Prometheus configuration (`prometheus.yml , alert.rules.yml , recording.rules.yml`) and alert rules.

-- `alertmanager.yml`: Receiver and routing setup
-- `grafana-provisioning/`: Optional Grafana dashboard setup
+- `/config/alertmanager/`
+  Contains Alertmanager configuration (`alertmanager.yml`) for routing and receivers.

+> **Note:**
+> There is no custom configuration for Grafana in this project.
+You can use Grafana directly and connect it to Prometheus as a data source.

 ### 📄 License